top of page

 Cost/Stipend: No cost; Students receive a taxable stipend of $3,000.

-Eligibility: High school juniors or seniors, at least 16 years of age at the time of application can apply.
+Eligibility: High school juniors or seniors at least 16 years of age at the time of application can apply.

 Application Deadline: Applications typically close in January.

-ResearcHStart is a summer program designed for high-achieving high school students passionate about cancer research.
-This full-time internship will allow you to work in the laboratories of distinguished researchers, offering hands-on experience in areas like cancer immunology, bioengineering, experimental cancer therapeutics, and cancer disparities.
+ResearcHStart is a summer program for high school students interested in cancer research.
+This full-time internship will allow you to work in the laboratories of researchers, offering experience in areas like cancer immunology, bioengineering, experimental cancer therapeutics, and cancer disparities.
+This program offers exposure to lab techniques, diagnostics, and treatments.
+It provides access to a network of university faculty, research professionals, program staff, and peers.
+In addition to lab work, ResearcHStart features targeted career development and skill-building workshops.
+This program is highly competitive, selecting only up to 30 students.

 Cost/Stipend: No cost; Interns may receive a stipend based on academic level and session duration.